 The fans have spoken.
-Justin Allgaier has been named the NASCAR Xfinity Series Most Popular Driver for the first time.
+Justin Allgaier has been named the NASCAR Xfinity Series Most Popular Driver for the second straight year.

-Allgaier, 33, takes the mantle from former teammate Elliott Sadler, who had won the fan-voted honor for three consecutive years.
-Sadler retired from full-time racing following the conclusion of the 2018 season, paving the way for Allgaier‘s ascension in the voting this year.
+Allgaier, 34, has now won the award for the second time in his career.
+He took the mantle last year from former teammate Elliott Sadler, who had won the fan-voted honor for three consecutive years.
+Sadler retired from full-time racing after the conclusion of the 2018 season, paving the way for Allgaier‘s ascension in the voting last year.

-The award for Allgaier continues an eight-year run for JR Motorsports drivers.
+The award for Allgaier continues a nine-year run for JR Motorsports drivers.
 Other former JRM drivers to earn the honor during that time include Sadler (2016-18) Chase Elliott (2014-15), Regan Smith (2013) and Danica Patrick (2012).